-Establishing Fair Spousal and Partner Support in Southern California Divorce
+Establishing Fair Spousal or Partner Support in Marital or Partnership Dissolution

-Spousal support is intended to provide the spouse who earns the lower income with financial means of support from the spouse who earns the higher income.
-Depending on your individual circumstances, the court may order a lump sum or monthly support that is permanent or temporary.
+Spousal support is intended to provide the lower-earning spouse with financial means of support from the higher-earning spouse.
+Depending on your individual circumstances, the court may order a lump-sum payment or monthly-support installments that are permanent or temporary.
 The same laws apply when a domestic partnership dissolves.
 Partnership support refers to the financial obligations and rights of domestic partners.

-Founded in 1993, Silverman & Silverman, Attorneys at Law focuses exclusively on family law issues.
-Our team has extensive training in mediation and collaborative methods of divorce to help you reach equitable settlements.
-We also have substantial litigation experience to fight for a just support order at trial.
+Founded in 1993, Silverman & Silverman, Attorneys at Law, focuses exclusively on family-law issues.
+We attorneys studied and practiced mediation and collaborative methods of divorce to help you reach equitable settlements.
+Alan R. Silverman has substantial litigation experience to fight for a just support order at trial.

 California law governing spousal and partner support

-California Family Code §4320-4326 outlines the circumstances under which the court can order a spouse to pay support during divorce proceedings.
-California Family Code §297 grants domestic partners the same rights and obligations as spouses when dissolving the relationship, including that which pertains to financial support orders.
+California Family Code §§4320-4326 outlines the circumstances under which the court can order a spouse to pay support during dissolution proceedings.
+California Family Code §297 grants domestic partners the same rights and obligations as spouses when dissolving the relationship, including financial support orders.

 What the court considers